BonBon-exchange/archived-bonbon-web-browser/README.md

 ### Notes for Linux

-While it has not been tested on Linux, it should works.
+While it has not been tested on Linux, it should work.
 Please refer to how to run locally or to make a release further in this Readme.

 ## Features